ninchistudios/musicproduction/end-to-end-checklist.md

 #### General Tips

 * Keep the Master bus clear (meter only) so that the reference track is unaffected.
 Use a Mix Bus to glue the mix.
+* Generally mix at conservative volume, and check the mix at very low volume to make sure it still sounds ok.
+Volume distorts perception of the mix quality.

 #### Gain Staging with Basic Bus Layout